Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/experimental/Object-Oriented Programming.md

 However you can implement this by the use of tables.
 In Lua a table is an "object" becuase they have a state and an identity that is independent of their values.
 For instance, two objects with the same value are differenct to each-other, while an object can have different values but it is always the same object.

 There are some advantages when using OOP, these includes modularity, reusability, code maintenance, simplified problem-solving ability. etc. But there are some disadvantages due to steeper learning curve, increased complexity, and maybe performance issues.

+OOP should only be used when you have a complex system with multiple methods that require a lot of interaction between different objects.
+For example: setting or getting a value from an object.
+Sometimes it's best to perform pure calculations with simple inputs and outputs.
+Don't try to look smart, learn when to use it.

 ***